opensearch-project/documentation-website/_opensearch/snapshots/sm-api.md

 <img src="{{site.url}}{{site.baseurl}}/images/sm-state-machine.png" alt="SM State Machine" width="150" style="float: left; margin-right: 15px;"/>

 SM uses a state machine for snapshot creation and deletion.
-The picture shows one execution period of the creation workflow, from the CREATION_START state to the CREATION_FINISHED state.
+The image on the left shows one execution period of the creation workflow, from the CREATION_START state to the CREATION_FINISHED state.
 Deletion workflow follows the same pattern as creation workflow.

-Creation workflow starts in the CREATION_START state, and continuously checks if the conditions in the creation cron schedule are met.
+The creation workflow starts in the CREATION_START state and continuously checks if the conditions in the creation cron schedule are met.
 After the conditions are met, the creation workflow switches to the CREATION_CONDITION_MET state and continues to the CREATING state.
 The CREATING state calls the create snapshot API asynchronously and then waits for snapshot creation to end in the CREATION_FINISHED state.
-Once snapshot creation ends, creation workflow goes back to the CREATION_START state, and the cycle continues.
+Once snapshot creation ends, the creation workflow goes back to the CREATION_START state, and the cycle continues.
 The `current_state` field of `metadata.creation` and `metadata.deletion` returns the current state of the state machine.

 #### Request